PX4/PX4-user_guide/en/flight_controller/beaglebone_blue.md

 #### SBUS Signal Converter

 SBUS signal from receiver (e.g., FrSky X8R) is an inverted signal.
-UARTs on BeagleBone Blue only can work with non-inverted 3.3V level signal.
+UARTs on BeagleBone Blue can only work with non-inverted 3.3V level signal.
 [This tutorial](https://dev.px4.io/en/tutorials/linux_sbus.html) contains a SBUS signal inverter circuit.

 #### Typical Connections

-For a typical quadcopter with GPS and a receiver with SBUS, here are typical
+For a quadcopter with GPS and an SBUS receiver, here are typical connections:
-connections:

-1. Connect ESC of motor 1, 2, 3 and 4 to channel 1, 2, 3 and 4 of servo outputs
+1. Connect the ESC of motor 1, 2, 3 and 4 to channel 1, 2, 3 and 4 of servo outputs
 on BeagleBone Blue, respectively.
-If your ESC connector contains power output pin, remove it and do not connect it to the power output pin in servo channel on BeagleBone Blue.
+If your ESC connector contains a power output pin, remove it and do not connect it to the power output pin of the servo channel on the BeagleBone Blue.

-1. Connect the above mentioned converted SBUS signal to dsm2 port if you have the matching connector for dsm2, otherwise connect it to any other available UART port and change the corresponding port in **/home/debian/px4/px4.config** accordingly.
+1. Connect the above mentioned converted SBUS signal to the dsm2 port if you have the matching connector for dsm2, otherwise connect it to any other available UART port and change the corresponding port in **/home/debian/px4/px4.config** accordingly.

-1. Connect signals of GPS module to GPS port on BeagleBone Blue.
-Notice that signal pins in GPS port on BeagleBone Blue are only 3.3V tolerant, so choose your GPS module accordingly.
+1. Connect the signals of GPS module to GPS port on the BeagleBone Blue.
+Note that the signal pins of the GPS port on the BeagleBone Blue are only 3.3V tolerant, so choose your GPS module accordingly.